- The three buying paths available to community FIs

 "Once they have check and ACH Positive Pay configured, it's almost like you're putting a wall around your customer.
 They don't leave."

-Chief Retail Officer, $1B+ community bank, Southeast
+Chief Retail Officer, $1B+ community FI · 5 branches

 When to buy direct.